Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 At the event participants typically get to plant wild flowers and native shrubs.
 In the past there has also been a cultural dance, a drumming circle and several crafts for all ages.
 There are free refreshments at the event too.

-For more information, visit the Champlain Heights Community Centre website.
+Visit the Champlain Heights Community Centre website for more information.

 Earth Day at the VIFF Centre

 The Vancouver International Film Festival only takes place in the fall, but other films show at the VIFF Centre throughout the year.
-In celebration of Earth Day in 2025, the cinema hosts two screenings of Our Blue World: A Water Odyssey.
+In celebration of Earth Day this year, the cinema hosted two screenings of Our Blue World: A Water Odyssey.
 It’s a film about water conservation.

-The first screening takes place at 3:00 pm on April 20th.
-Then the second event runs at 6:30 pm on April 22nd and includes a post-film discussion.
+The first screening took place at 3:00 pm on April 20th.
+The second event ran at 6:30 pm on April 22nd and included a post-film discussion.
 The cinema is located at 1181 Seymour Street.
-Tickets are available online.
+Tickets were available online.

-For more details see our article about the VIFF Centre.
+See our article about the VIFF Centre for more details.

 Earth Day in North Vancouver